Skip to content

 Fine Arts Museum

-Also, you will find a collection of Russian and Western European paintings and a selection of Turkmen jewellery and traditional costumes.
+You will also find a collection of Russian and Western European paintings, as well as a selection of Turkmen jewellery and traditional costumes.

 Ertogrulgazy Mosque

 Ertogrulgazy Mosque is one of the most beautiful mosques in Turkmenistan and the world.
-It is decorated in the traditional Ottoman style, and when you are there, you will see a marble road leading to the mosque gates.
+It is decorated in the traditional Ottoman style.
+When you are there, you will see a marble road leading to the mosque gates.
 There are fountain bowls in the shape of half of the 8-pointed stars.

-When you are inside the mosque, you will be impressed by the inner hall that can accommodate up to 5000 worshippers.
-You will love the size and design of its courtyard and the luxurious painting of the domes inside the mosque.
+When you enter the mosque, you will be impressed by the inner hall, which can accommodate up to 5,000 worshippers.
+You will also love the size and design of its courtyard and the luxurious paintings of the domes inside the mosque.

 Repetek Reserve